curl/everything-curl/usingcurl/returns.md

  6. Couldn't resolve host.
 The given remote host's address was not resolved.
 The address of the given server could not be resolved.
-Either the given host name is just wrong, or the DNS server is misbehaving and does not know about this name when it should or perhaps even the system you run curl on is misconfigured so that it does not find/use the correct DNS server.
+Either the given hostname is just wrong, or the DNS server is misbehaving and does not know about this name when it should or perhaps even the system you run curl on is misconfigured so that it does not find/use the correct DNS server.